Asatō Line

 The railway company commenced operating road–rail vehicles, known as DMV (dual-mode vehicle) in Japan, on the Asato Line from 25 December 2021.

-The vehicles, 3 heavily-modified Toyota Coasters, are claimed to be the first in the world, will allow through service to areas without rail track laid.
-In preparation, the rail line was disconnected from the Mugi Line since summer 2019.
+The vehicles used are 3 extensively modified Toyota Coaster minibuses, claimed to be the first in the world, which enable through service to locations without rail infrastructure.
+The vehicles are classed as DMV93 type.

+In preparation, the rail line was disconnected from the Mugi Line in summer 2019.

 History

 Japanese National Railways started the construction of the eastern section of the Asa Line in 1959, proposed to reach Muroto, where it would connect with the planned extension of the western section of the Asa line from Kochi.